stridecolossus/JOVE/docs/blog/part-4-models/model-loader.md

 2. If the vertex already exists in the model add its index to the index buffer.

-3. Otherwise add the vertex (__and__ its allocated index) to the model and add a new entry to the mapping.
+3. Otherwise add the vertex __and__ its allocated index to the model and create a new index entry.

 This is implemented in the overloaded `add` method as follows: